-Inadequate rest is associated with impulsive behavior, poor decision-making skills, mood swings or issues with anger management (a possible explanation why many people have difficulty getting proper rest), and impaired judgment abilities which could lead to accidents especially while driving a car if drowsy behind the wheel.
+Inadequate rest is associated with impulsive behavior, poor decision-making skills, craving sweets in the middle of the night, mood swings or issues with anger management (a possible explanation why many people have difficulty getting proper rest), and impaired judgment abilities which could lead to accidents especially while driving a car if drowsy behind the wheel.

-Finally – an ever so common problem these days – low energy levels often lead individuals who don’t get adequate rest each night to rely on caffeine to get through the day.
+Finally – an ever so common problem these days – low energy levels often lead individuals who don’t get adequate rest each night to rely on caffeine or junk food to get through the day.

 Remember how memories and concentration are useful for everyday things like driving to work?
 Not to mention learning new things too!